LeidenCBC/MGC-BioSB-SingleCellAnalysis2021/session-dimensionalityreduction/Dimensionality_Reduction.md

 ## Datasets

-For this tutorial the dataset is not of particular importance, as we will be looking at general dimensionality reduction methods, rather than specific biological findings.
-We will use a human pancreatic islet cell dataset to explore the methods and subsequently apply them on our PBMC dataset from the previous lab.
+For this tutorial we will continue with the dataset you have preprocessed in the previous practicals.
+We will also give you some cell type labels for visualization purposes.
+During a later practical, you will learn how to annotate the cells yourself.

 ### Data preprocessing